blade-sp/deliverable-5.4-AgEnRes/README.md

-# Behavioral Price Risk Management
+# Development of Input Price Risk Management Tools

 This repository contains the data and R code for Deliverable 5.4 of the [AgEnRes](https://agenres.eu/) project "Development of Input Price Risk Management Tools".